-In the US, Hispanic residents now have the highest 4-week mortality rate.
+In the US, Black residents have the highest 4-week mortality rate.
 In Ohio and Pennsylvania in March 2021, the mortality rate of White residents fell faster than those of the other demographic groups.

 Four-Week COVID-19 Mortality Rate by Race